Sass - the technology most of you have heard of

 // convert px to em

-@function em( $expected__px$parentElement__fontSize$base_fontSize ){
+@function em( $expected__px, $parentElement__fontSize: $base_fontSize ){

 @return ( $expected__px / $parentElement__fontSize ) * 1em;